Frequently asked questions

 Unfortunately, as an assessment-only student, you are not eligible for the maintenance loan.
 Please read our Assessment Only student advice and information leaflet for more details.

-If you require more information or want to discuss more about being an assessment-only student, then please contact our Student Money and Accommodation Advice team.
+If you require more information or want to discuss more around being an assessment-only student, then please contact our Student Money and Accommodation Advice team.

 If you decide that you would like to retake all of your modules then please contact your School Office.
 Please note, that if you decide to do this you will reject any mitigating circumstances claims and you will be charged tuition fees.